ror-community/ror-updates/README.md

 # ROR Updates
 This repository tracks proposed changes that are being reviewed and/or prepared for inclusion in ROR.
 Proposed changes are reviewed by community curators to determine if they are in scope.
 Approved changes are then prepared for inclusion in a future ROR release.
 New and/or updated ROR records follow the ROR metadata schema and [metadata policies](https://github.com/ror-community/ror-updates/wiki/ROR-Metadata-Policies).
 # ROR scope
-The scope of ROR is the “affiliation use case” - proper description of relationships between contributors, contributions, research sponsors, publishers, and employers.
+The primary focus of ROR is the “affiliation use case” - proper description of relationships between contributors, contributions, research sponsors, publishers, and employers.

 We use “affiliation” to describe any formal relationship between a researcher and an organization associated with researchers, including but not limited to their employer, educator, funder, or scholarly society.